-Old school tee boxes set stage at Arizona Biltmore Adobe golf course in Phoenix
+Old school tee boxes set stage on the Adobe Course at Arizona Biltmore Golf Club in Phoenix

-Old-school elegance and ease of play rule the day at Arizona Biltmore Country Club's Adobe golf course in Phoenix.
+Old-school elegance and ease of play rule the day at Arizona Biltmore Golf Club's Adobe Course in Phoenix.

 PHOENIX -- How many times do you think about tee boxes on a golf course?
 Unless they're outrageously high, hanging over the ocean or in just putrid shape with more divot marks than a teenager losing a battle with acne, tee boxes are like the side mirrors on a car.